ArminJo/Arduino-OpenWindowAlarm/README.md

 * `OPEN_WINDOW_ALARM_DELAY_MINUTES` (5) minutes after open window detection the **alarm is activated**.<br/>
     The alarm will not start or an activated alarm will stop if the current temperature is greater than the minimum measured temperature (+ 1) i.e. the window has been closed already.

 * The **initial alarm** lasts for 10 minutes.
-After this, it is activated for a period of 10 seconds with a increasing break from 24 seconds up to 5 minutes.
+After this, it is activated for a period of 10 seconds with a increasing break time from 24 seconds up to 5 minutes.

 * At **power-on** the VCC voltage is measured used to **determine the type of battery**  using `VCC_VOLTAGE_LIPO_DETECTION` (3.6 volt).